thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 - You don't know if that feature will work or not, and
 - The new feature could break your existing codebase.

 Automated tests help minimize these issues, allowing you to safely update your codebase and sleep at night.
-Unfortunately, many developers don't understand the importance of testing until their application breaks and s/he is up all night trying to fix things.
+Unfortunately, many developers don't understand the importance of testing until their application breaks and she is up all night trying to fix things.

 Read more [here](http://stackoverflow.com/questions/67299/is-unit-testing-worth-the-effort).